filyp/yourtube/README.md

 Better youtube recommendations

 - [x] More autonomy when choosing what to watch
-- [x] Completely private
 - [x] Very customizable
+- [x] Recommendations for two or more people
+- [x] You can install it locally for completely private recommendations
+- [ ] Sharing and browsing information bubbles
 - [ ] Less clickbait
-- [ ] Recommendations for two or more people
-- [ ] Sharing and browsing information bubbles

 You can install it on your computer following the [insructions below](https://github.com/filyp/yourtube#local-installation), or just use it [online](http://yourtube.quest).
 You can try it out as the `default` user, but to have personalized recommendations you will need to follow these steps:
 1. Export your data from youtube ([instructions here](https://github.com/filyp/yourtube#export-your-youtube-data))
 2. Choose your username, in the panel on the left.
 Note that anyone who knows your username can use your account, so if you don't want that, choose a hard to guess one.
 3. Upload the zip file with your youtube takeout, with the `Choose File` button.
+4. Click refresh button below
-4. You will be able to use the system the next day.
+5. You will be able to use the system the next day.

 # FAQ